alrafiabdullah/hand-sign-language-recognition/README.md

 > From 2:

-- They took the outputs of Softmax and Max Pooling later for their architecture.
+- They took the outputs of Softmax and Max Pooling layer for their architecture.

   - I took the Logarithmic Softmax as output in my model.
-16%-96%
+(16%-96%)

 ##